PSCF v1.3

 Descriptions of parameter file formats for individual blocks of linear and branched polymers are discussed separately below.

-Technical comment (for users who examine the source code): A Class or class template named Polymer is defined in each implementation-level namespace of the top-level Pscf namespace (i.e., in the Fd1d, Pspc and Pspg sub-namespaces of Pscf).
+Technical comment (for users who examine the source code): A class or class template named Polymer is defined in each implementation-level namespace of the top-level Pscf namespace (i.e., in the R1d, Rpc and Rpg sub-namespaces of Pscf).
 These Polymer classes all use the same parameter file format, which is described above.
 Each of these Polymer classes is a subclass of an instances of a common class template named Pscf::PolymerTmpl.
 The readParameters function of this base class template defines the common file format.

-The text representation of a block within the "blocks" array in a Polymer parameter file block is different for linear and branched polymers.
+The text representation of a block within the "blocks" array in a Polymer parameter file block is different depending on whether the polymer type is "linear" or "branched".

 If the polymer type is linear, then blocks must be listed in the "blocks" array in the order in which they appear along the polymer, starting from one end.
-In this case the data required in each line of the blocks array is of the form
+In this case the data required in each line of the blocks array takes a slightly different form when using a thread model or a bead model.

 Variable | Type | Description |